Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 assignment.
 Then, when prompted, please type your username and password for GitHub.
 When asked to give the filename, you can type `_build/senior_thesis_description.pdf`.
-When asked if you want to deploy to a specific organization, you can respond with the answer of "no".
+When asked if you want to deploy to a specific repository, you can respond with the answer of "no".
 Finally, when this tool asks if you want to use encryption, please answer with a "yes".

 Now, you should have a `.travis.yml` file with a secure access token for your